Convicted murderer Russell Bucklew is scheduled to be executed in Missouri after midnight

 “If Missouri officials are confident enough to execute Russell Bucklew, they should be confident enough to videotape it.
 It is time to raise the curtain on lethal injections,” said defense attorney Cheryl Pilate.

-Bucklew, who turned 46 last week, is already in pain, as his condition includes unstable tumors in his head and neck, causing him to bleed regularly from his mouth, nose, eyes and ears, Pilate said.
+Bucklew, who turned 46 last week, is already in pain, as his condition includes unstable tumors in his head and neck, causing him to bleed regularly from his mouth, nose, eyes and ears, said defense attorney Cheryl Pilate.

 Dr. Joel Zivot of Emory University filed an affidavit in the case saying that Bucklew’s airway is so “severely compromised and obstructed,” especially when he’s lying flat, that it could easily be ruptured, raising the risk that Bucklew could choke or suffocate.